 Playa La Garza Blanca

 Playa La Garza Blanca is a popular spot for families and couples, not so much for day parties.
 You can either bring snacks or try some of the treats local vendors sell on the beach.
 It’s too far to walk, but you can easily grab an Uber or taxi from town.

 The sea is perfect for swimming since there are no big waves and the color of the ocean is amazing!
 In addition, its crystal-clear water makes it an ideal place for snorkeling to see some beautiful fish and coral.

 Colomitos Puerto Vallarta

 If you thought that a city as touristy as Puerto Vallarta couldn’t have its own private piece of heaven, you were wrong.
-Colomitos beach is known for being one of Mexico’s tiniest beaches and also one of the prettiest!
+Playa Colomitos is known for being one of Mexico’s tiniest beaches and also one of the prettiest!

 The best way to get here is to be adventurous and hike from Boca.
 It’s not that hard, and the views along the coastline are stunning.
 After about an hour, you’ll encounter Colomitos – you won’t believe how beautiful it is once you see the emerald green water here!
 Colomitos is easily one of the best beaches near Puerto Vallarta.

 The water is calm and serene – it’s the perfect place to pack a picnic and chill out for the day.
 There aren’t any amenities here, so be prepared when you come and enjoy this little wonder of nature.